 Mattress shopping can be one of the most daunting tasks we each face at some point in our life.
-Whether the reason be because you have no idea if the mattress you try in the store is going to feel the same as when you buy it, or you are simply overwhelmed by the sea of white rectangles in the mattress showroom, we have come up with five mattress shopping tips to turn a once daunting task into an enjoyable experience.
+Whether the reason being due to the fact that you have no idea if the mattress you try in the store is going to feel the same as when you buy it, or you are simply overwhelmed by the sea of white rectangles in the mattress showroom, we have come up with five mattress shopping tips to turn a once daunting task into an enjoyable experience.

 1. Bring Your Pillow!

 The pillow is one of the most important pieces to this puzzle.
 Your back support and comfort all starts with the pillow.
-The pillows is 15-20% of your spinal support so if that is out of alignment then everything else will follow.
+The pillows is 15-20% of your spinal support, so if that’s out of alignment, everything else is likely to follow.
 A pillow can greatly affect your experience on the mattress.
 Some pillows respond better on certain types of mattresses.
-If you are happy with your pillow at home then we recommend you bring with you when you go mattress shopping.
-If you’re not happy with it, then make sure you a properly fitted for the right pillow when you are in the store.
+If you are happy with your pillow at home then we recommend bringing it with you when you go mattress shopping.
+If you’re not happy with it, then make sure you are properly fitted for the right pillow when you are in the store.

 2. Know your sleep position

 Side sleepers– Most of the weight and pressure is on your shoulders and hips.
-A mattress that is too firm will trigger those pressure points to cause you to toss and turn.
+A mattress that is too firm will trigger those pressure points causing you to toss and turn.
 A medium to plush mattress is recommended for a side sleeper.

 Back sleepers– The most versatile of the sleep positions.
 As long as the mattress is conforming to your natural “S” curve then Plush, medium or firm can all be an option.
 A quick tip for back sleepers, placing a pillow under your knees helps with keeping your spine in alignment.